rshkabko/laravel-backup/readme.md

 ## Supervisor for poor

-This is a custom Laravel Artisan command that checks if specified commands are running and starts them if not.
+This Git repository provides a solution for free backups of "pet projects."
+It automates the process of creating database dumps and delivers them to your Telegram account, offering a convenient and cost-free backup solution.

 ```php
 // Config